3vcloud/dsoal-GW1/DSOAL-GW1_readme.txt

    card.
 * Wine Staging’s EAX emulation only implements features up through EAX 2.0.
 * IndirectSound implements DS3D, but not EAX.
+* Other options don’t offer ambisonics or HRTF.

 Using DSOAL-GW1 for Other Games: